gunjan1909/marvel/README.md

 ## MARVEL REPORTEDLY RE-EVALUATING ITS LINEUP FOR PHASE 5 & 6 AND FEW PROJECTS POSTPONED SO DATA IN THIS REPOSITORY MIGHT NOT BE ACCURATE AND SOME PROJECT PRODUCTION IS GETTING DELAYED BECAUSE OF SAG-AFTRA STRIKE.

-#### NOTE: PHASE 4 HAS OFFICIALLY ENDED AS OF 25TH NOVEMBER 2022, PHASE 5 OFFICIALLY STARTED AS OF 6TH FEBRUARY 2023 (Ant-Man and the Wasp: Quantumania RED CARPET PREMIER)
+#### NOTE: PHASE 4 HAS OFFICIALLY ENDED AS OF 25TH NOVEMBER 2022, PHASE 5 OFFICIALLY STARTED AS OF 6TH FEBRUARY 2023 (Ant-Man and the Wasp: Quantumania).

 #### Watchlist

+- Kraven The Hunter (13th December watchlist)
 - Hit Monkey season 2
 - Madame Web
 - X-Men'97(old seasons, new rewatch)